GLOBAL MARKETS-Dollar shuffles higher, shares bask near peaks

 Overnight in Asia, Tokyo's Nikkei 225 .N225 had inched down 0.2% as losses in market heavyweights offset gains for drugmakers after Eisai Co's 4523.T Alzheimer drug had received U.S. regulatory approval.

-China's benchmark CSI300 Index .CSI300 dropped 0.9% weighed down by lofty valuations and Sino-U.S. tensions.
+China's benchmark CSI300 Index .CSI300 dropped 0.9% weighed down by lofty valuations and Sino-U.S. tensions with the U.S. Senate set to approve a sweeping package of legislation on Chinese tech competition later.
 Australia's S&P/ASX 200 .AXJO was the only major index remaining in positive territory, closing up 0.15%.

 Among the main commodities, oil prices lost ground as lingering concerns about the fragile state of the global recovery were heightened by data showing China's oil imports fell in May.